xt0fer/hacker/Readme.md

 The very simple POJO, and it's controller.
 Three URLS, one produces a simple JSON string, the second an HTML response and a third produces JSON.

-## a Very Simple Vanilla JaveScript front end.
+## a Very Simple Vanilla JavaScript front end.

+This UI uses *only* standard javascript, no angular, react or vue.
+It also uses very simple CSS to make a clean page.
+All the "front-end" code in is news.html, app.js, and koley.css

 Using the browser's main `fetch().then().catch()` methods.
 These make it really easy to fetch from a REST API in a small piece of javascript.
 See `resources/static/news.html`